(021) 427 1971

 Emergency Department Charges

-If you present to the Emergency Department with a valid medical card or General Practitioner (GP) referral letter, you are exempt from this charge.
+If you present with a valid medical card or General Practitioner (GP) referral letter, you are exempt from this charge

 Exemptions